Africa ahead.

 The fight against FSMs in Togo

-Located in West Africa with an area of 56,785 km2, the Republic of Togo is bordered to the north by Burkina Faso, to the south by the Gulf of Guinea, to the east by Benin and to the west by Ghana, whose border point is in the capital, Lomé.
+Situated in West Africa, with a surface area of 56,785 km2, the Republic of Togo is bordered to the north by Burkina Faso, to the south by the Gulf of Guinea, to the east by Benin and to the west by Ghana, whose border point is right in the capital, Lomé.
 In 2022, its population is estimated at 8.6 million.

-In Togo, the trafficking and the sale of fake medicines is a simple offence punishable by light sentences.
-In terms of the fight against FSM, the Togolese Republic :
+In Togo, trafficking and the sale of counterfeit medicines is a simple offence punishable by light penalties.
+In the fight against FSM, the Togolese Republic :

 - Signed and ratified the United Nations Convention against Transnational Organized Crime in July 2004